Freedom and equality

 Our humanitarian responsibilities

+A common policy on asylum and immigration should prioritize EU citizens' access to labour markets and increase targeted development and humanitarian aid.
 The EU cannot tolerate social fraud and social dumping.
-While we respect legal migration into the job market, we must tackle abuses and distinguish between refugees and economic migrants.
+While we respect legal migration into the job market, it is important to tackle abuses and distinguish between refugees and economic migrants.
 Member States must return illegally-residing economic migrants to their countries of origin, in respect of international and EU law.

 Investing in security